 How many households have solar in Victoria?

-There are approximately 375,000 Victorian households with solar, which accounts for approximately 15% of the state, according to the Clean Energy Regulator.
+There are approximately 510,000 Victorian households with solar, generating almost a third of the state’s total electricity demand, according to the Solar Victoria.

 On 1 July 2019, the Victorian Government announced the ‘Solar Homes Program’, which aims to further encourage the uptake of solar with an upfront rebate.
 The government intends to help 770,000 households invest in solar, while decreasing the state’s carbon emissions.
 So, if you don’t already have solar, now may be the perfect time to get on board.

 Victoria Solar Rebates and Incentives

 Victorians currently benefit from some of Australia’s most generous solar incentive schemes.
 These include Small-scale Technology Certificates (STCs), Feed-in Tariffs (FiTs), and the already mentioned Solar Homes Program.

 Small-scale technology certificates in Victoria

 Small-scale Technology Certificates (STCs) operate as a form of rebate on the initial purchase price of a solar system.
-When a customer installs a renewable generator, be it wind, hydro or solar, customers will receive a number of certificates.
+When a customer installs a renewable energy generator, be it wind, hydro or solar, they will receive a number of certificates.

 STCs can be exchanged for about $40, and can save you hundreds or even thousands on your solar system.
 The number of STCs that you receive depends on the expected electricity output of your solar system over the course of its life.